ShellCode33/ArchLinux-Hardened/README.md

 This repository contains my ArchLinux setup which focuses on desktop security.

-Beside security, my setup also aims to use all the bleeding edge and most powerful software we currently have available, most notably:
+Beside security, my setup also aims to use all the bleeding edge and state of the art software we currently have available, most notably:

 - Btrfs : [copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write) filesystem with snapshot support
 - Wayland : because X11 is old, slow, and insecure